spanner/radiant-mobile-extension/README.md

 4. Use the radius tags `<r:if_mobile_>` and `<r:unless_mobile>` to make layout or content decisions based on whether this is a request for the mobile site.

+## Web views

+Any request that whose address begins 'app.', or which matches the configured 'app.host' is considered to be a request from a smartphone app for a web view.
+Such requests will set the mobile flag and will also set an app flag, so you can use an additional `<r:if_app>` radius tag to distinguish such requests from normal mobile phone usage.

 ## Possibly AQ

 ### Why not just set :format (or use mobile-fu)?